Off the Beaten Path in Queretaro

-Use this page as a starting point for a Queretaro walking tour, a free self-guided route, or the Roamee app for Queretaro.
+Use this page as a starting point for a Queretaro walking tour, a free route, or the Roamee app for Queretaro.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 Most visitors come to Queretaro for the well-known history and architecture attractions, but the most memorable moments happen off the main path.
 Side streets one block from Aqueduct, residential quarters, quiet courtyards — these are the parts of Queretaro that feel genuine.
 Places like Museo de Arte de Queretaro and Cerro de las Campanas are the kind of spots locals would actually recommend.